ductrivan2605/full-stackweb/README.txt

 	•	Nguyen Duong Truong Thinh (s3914412)

 ---------------------------------------------------------
-The GitHub repo URL of the project:
+The GitHub repo URL of the project: https://github.com/ductrivan2605/full-stackweb

 ---------------------------------------------------------
 The URL link to your video demonstration:

 ---------------------------------------------------------
-The username and passwords of existing users to test:
+The username and passwords of existing users to test: [username - password] For normal users: user - 123
+For shipper: shipper123 - 123
 ---------------------------------------------------------
 Explain how to start/run the website:
-Step 1:
+Step 1: Turn on terminal in VSC
-Step 2:
-Step 3:
-Step 4:
+Step 2: type npm i express mongoose ejs dotenv body-parser path morgan axios bcryptjs validator nodemon Step 3: press Enter and wait for the modules to be installed Step 4: node server.js to start the website and access it through localhost:3000

 ----------------------------------------------------------
 Contribution: